Sonal029/TenderManagementSystem/README.md

 2. Vendor

 The Role of the Administrator is:
-Note: Don't create a table to store the credentials of the administrator.
-Keep the username and password fixed for admin (like username: ‘admin’ password: ‘admin’)
 1. Login with his account.
 2. View all the vendors.
 3. Create new tenders.
 4. View All the Tenders.
 5. View All the Bids of a tender.
 6. Assign tender to a vendor.

-Tender Management System 2
 7. Logout

 The Role of a Vendor is: